UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Kathy_Humphry.md

 Yes.
 Oh, yes.

-### Moving to the USA, Working for Blue Cross/Blue Shield
+### Moving to the USA, Working for Blue CrossBlue Shield

 **Abbate:**